Let's start at the very beginning, a very good place to start (Rogers and Hammerstein)

 we went down well and everyone loved it and we soon started making a name for ourselves on the local band scene.
 Hearing of the popularity of the band the UK social clubs soon started booking the band where it did very well for quite a few years.
 I decided to change the name of the band back to the UK LEGENDS because the clubs were saying that having the word 'Rock' in the name was putting people off by presuming we would be a heavy rock band.

-In 2021 the band changed its name to The Sensational Rock Legends and it now features Howard Baker on vocals, Graham Hunter on guitar, Graham Hill on bass, George Waters on drums and me on keyboards.
+In 2021 the band changed its name to The Sensational Rock Legends and then the Classic Rock Legends.
+The band now features Howard Baker on vocals, Graham Hunter on guitar, Graham Hill on bass, George Waters on drums and me on keyboards.

 SONGS OF SMOKIE